vinodkd/guts/book/01_size.md

 * Structure 101's fatness metric.
 * Alan Kay's [Empire state building made of A4 sheets of code] (add ref here)

 Obviously, we're a little aways from an actual measure of software size.
-So let's try to build a natural one.
+So let's try to build ....

-Statements: the smallest units of code
+A natural way of measuring code size
 --------------------------------------
 All of programming has [famously been depicted](add ref here) as being made of 3 basic operations: